tr8dr/tr8dr.github.io/_posts/2021-04-12-PeggedLiquidity.markdown

 granularity of control that is possible with centralized order books.

 ## Future of Uniswap
-Uniswap's achilles heel is that it is based on Ethereum.
-This has served it well until recently as many of the coins traded on Uniswap are ERC-20 token, avoiding the need for Ethereum based proxy coins.
-However, Ethereum has some substantial problems for a DEX:
+Uniswap's Achilles heel is that it is based on the Ethereum blockchain.
+This has served it well until recently as many of the coins traded on Uniswap are ERC-20 tokens, avoiding the need for Ethereum-transplanted proxy coins.
+However, Ethereum presents substantial problems for a DEX:

 - non-deterministic transactions (required K blocks to verify transaction, much like bitcoin)
+  * by non-deterministic mean that addition of a transaction to a block does not guarantee the transaction;
+    rather the transaction can be assured after a certain number of blocks are added on the branch with the transaction.
-  * hence ultra-high latency
+  * this increases latency substantially
 - scalability concerns (perhaps mitigated with side-chains)
   * however side-chains are not the most elegant solution and may present new attack vectors
 - high costs (gas fees)